Pony-House/Client/info/dev/preparing-changelog.md

 - Search page crash fixed.
 - UD tab to profile was added.
+(Converted to mod)
+- New mod event added to api.